unisonweb/unison/unison-src/transcripts/errors/unison-hide-errors-out.output.md

 🛑

-Transcript failed due to the message above.
+The transcript failed due to an error while running the stanza above.